Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 We must accept the words of our guru as no different than Krishnas; iff the gurus of ISKCON act in defiance of their own spiritual master, then I can not follow any of them to the Yamadutas, nor their book changes; no matter how they attempt to defend their karma.

+ISKCON is controlled by hippies who couldn't get other easy jobs ∵ drug addicts get criminal records, and I used to work with them at the markets; all manual labour jobs are dominated by excons.

  There are lots of things, but firstly you need to get your fitness up, interval training is the fastest...start by doing 100m sprints, breaking for 1 min before doing the next.
 Repeat 10 times intense